Blog Hero

 Toric lenses: for eyes with astigmatism

-Astigmatism is one of the most common, treatable focusing issues.
-Toric IOLs correct it at the time of surgery and are available in most of the same varieties as non-toric lenses.
+A toric lens for cataract surgery corrects astigmatism, which is one of the most common, treatable focusing issues.
+Toric IOLs are available in most of the same varieties as non-toric lenses.
 When astigmatism is treated successfully, overall clarity sharpens, and the need for glasses is often reduced.

 Who it suits: anyone with clinically meaningful corneal astigmatism.
 Measurements confirm candidacy.